 Buy Property and Equipment

-Depending on the term of your franchise agreement, you may be required to use specific equipment, branded pumps, etc. In these cases, you will want to exclude existing equipment that does not conform to these requirements from the purchase.
-Make sure to use a qualified lawyer to finalize the sale.
+- Depending on your franchise agreement, you may be required to use specific branded equipment.
+In these cases, it’s better to exclude incompatible equipment from the purchase.

 Environmental Assessment

-If you want to open a gas station, you have to get a so-called Phase 1 Environmental Assessment of the location done.
-This document, which has to be prepared by an environmental professional, determines the environmental history of the location and the properties surrounding it.
+If you want to open a gas station, you must commission a Phase I Environmental Assessment before buying the property.
+This report, which has to be prepared by a licensed environmental professional, reviews the site’s environmental history and surrounding areas.

-Without this document, you won’t get a loan from the SBA.
-More importantly, the Phase 1 Assessment will allow you to cancel a purchase agreement if the assessment shows issues and your purchase agreement includes an environmental contingency clause.
+Without this document, your SBA loan can’t be approved.
+More importantly, if the Phase I Assessment uncovers an issue, you may be able to cancel the sale if your agreement includes an environmental contingency clause.

 All Essential Gas Station Documentation in One Place